MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite_2024/DEMO_Ex4_create_irm_policy.md

 # Exercise 4 - Create an Insider Risk Management Policy

-Contoso wants to protect its sensitive data by monitoring risky employee activities, particularly around browsing potentially harmful websites.
-Recently, there have been concerns about risky browsing that might expose sensitive information.
+Contoso wants to protect its sensitive data by keeping track of risky employee activities, particularly around browsing potentially harmful websites.
+Recently, there have been concerns about potential risky browsing that might expose sensitive information.
 To address this, Contoso plans to set up Insider Risk Management with a focus on detecting unusual browsing activity.
 The team will start by testing these configurations on a small group before expanding it company-wide.
-After testing, they’ll activate the policy to monitor risky behavior in real time.
+After testing, they’ll activate the policy to track risky behavior in real time.

 **Tasks**: